RobertoM89/HideAndSeek_Docs/README.md

 Hold Control to remove it.

 If more rigs share the same naming convention, you can use the same picker button for all of them.
-Just select first a random control of the rig you want to work with.
+Just select first a random control of the rig you want to work with and let the shelf buttons detect its namespace automatically to apply the selection to the character you're currently animating.
 Alternatively, you can create a Preselection Button for the rig.
 Center your subject in the persp camera and click on *Add Preselection Button*.

 If you want to select all the controls of your rig, select three random controls and run *Select All Controls*.